nathanwbailey/EtinyNet-CortexM4/README.md

-# EtinyNet on Arduino Nano 33 BLE Sense Rev 2
+# EtinyNet-0.75 on Arduino Nano 33 BLE Sense Rev 2

 ### What is this project?

-This project implements a EtinyNet (https://ojs.aaai.org/index.php/AAAI/article/view/20387) for Tiny ImageNet-200.
+This project implements the EtinyNet-0.75 CNN (https://ojs.aaai.org/index.php/AAAI/article/view/20387) for Tiny ImageNet-200.

 This is implemented in Keras and then converted to TFLite.
 Then it is deployed using TfLite-Micro on an Arduino Nano 33 BLE Sense Rev 2 which has a Cortex-M4F Microcontroller.